-The (NWS) advises drivers to slow down for bad weather.
+The National Weather Service (NWS) advises drivers to slow down for bad weather.
 Even if the road only looks wet, it can still be slippery and dangerous.
 The NWS shares that there are more than 6,000 weather-related fatalities on U.S. roadways every year.
 When drivers fail to take this most-basic driving advice seriously and refuse to slow down when roads are affected by inclement weather, they endanger themselves and others.

 If another driver fails to slow down in stormy weather and causes an accident that leaves you injured, you need skilled legal counsel.
-The experienced legal team at The Levin Firm has the skill, knowledge, and commitment to help navigate your claim toward its most positive resolution, so please or call us at 215-825-5183 today.
+The experienced legal team at The Levin Firm has the skill, knowledge, and commitment to help navigate your claim toward its most positive resolution, so please contact or call us at 215-825-5183 today.
 Our dedicated car accident attorneys are here to help.

 Weather Events and Roads

 Failing to slow down during inclement weather is even more dangerous.
 When a driver fails to slow down on icy roads, the danger associated with speeding grows exponentially.
-The (DOT) reports that stormy weather can impair visibility, affect a driver’s capacity to drive, reduce vehicle performance (with decreased traction, stability, and maneuverability), decrease pavement friction, increase crash risks, and alter traffic flow.
+The Department of Transportation (DOT) reports that stormy weather can impair visibility, affect a driver’s capacity to drive, reduce vehicle performance (with decreased traction, stability, and maneuverability), decrease pavement friction, increase crash risks, and alter traffic flow.
 The DOT shares these startling statistics regarding weather-related accidents: